These are our labs.

 We know – you expected a table full of oscilloscopes, spectrometers and white labcoats.
 But your living room isn’t a sparkling research facility, and hard specs don’t determine which gadget is best for you any more than the Nutrition Facts label determines which breakfast cereal you pour in your bowl each morning.

-We benchmark devices wherever possible to make objective measurements between similar devices, but we know they don’t tell the whole story.
-Digital Trends editors put in the real-life testing to make sure that our reviews do.
+However, we know these objective tests don’t tell the whole story.
+Tech often works differently when faced with real-world challenges day after day.
+That’s why Digital Trends editors put in the real-life testing to make sure that our reviews reflect the way you’ll use the latest tech.